Your maintenance agreement is a small measure that could make a big difference.

 To a certain extent, this is an unavoidable predicament.
 It’s almost impossible to completely protect your HVAC system from the negative impact of sand.
 But there are some precautionary measures you can take:

-Regular maintenance updates are more critical then ever when sand is a factor.
+Regular maintenance updates are more critical than ever when sand is a factor.
 Getting ahead of potential mechanical issues before they escalate is the only way to save money.

 Fight rust development by spraying your unit down with the garden hose on a monthly basis.
 This will prevent degradation and buildup of rust.